How To Introduce Elf On The Shelf To Your Kids For The First Time

 Elf on the Shelf all began in 2005 when Carol Aebersold and her daughter Chanda Bell wrote the children's picture book The Elf on the Shelf: A Christmas Tradition.
 The story is all about an elf who was sent from the North Pole by Santa to observe how well a little kid was behaving in the days leading up to Christmas.
 Every night, the elf would return to Santa to tell him how the children were doing, and then he would zip back to the family to find a new spot in their house where the kids wouldn't be too quick to find him right away.

-According to the Elf on the Shelf website, families are now encouraged to adopt an Elf on the Shelf for their own family and give it a new name.
+Families are now encouraged to adopt an Elf on the Shelf for their own family and give it a new name.
 You can even get an adoption certificate from their website.
 But you might be a little stumped as to how to introduce your kids to their new friend.
 Thankfully, the rise of the elf has also given rise to a plethora of ideas for introducing your kids to their Scout Elf for the month of December.

 Another way to introduce the Elf on the Shelf to your kids is to read the book to them.
 This way you can familiarize yourselves on the story together and the kids can understand why the elf will be hanging around the month and what he'll be up to.
-Mamapedia moms suggested keeping the box the elf came in hidden.
-Instead, find a spot for your kiddo to find the elf and wrap up the book so that his appearance looks like a surprise.

 This article was originally published on